 The coordinated case management that is at the heart of the HUD-VASH program enables VA to offer a high staff-to-Veteran ratio; deliver supportive services to Veterans where they live; visit or otherwise communicate with Veterans multiple times a week, if needed; and improve Veterans’ ability to manage their physical and mental health as well as their overall well-being.

 The video above, which features VA staff members as actors, shows the holistic approach to ending homelessness in action.
 Team members organize the logistics of delivering services to Veterans who are in their programs and identify the types of services needed.
 Using this model, teams can accelerate Veterans’ connections to permanent housing, health care, employment, and other support systems — to ultimately prevent them from slipping back into homelessness.
+(Watch the video on YouTube.)

 Through the years, HUD-VASH has evolved to help Veterans like Ladeluca find and stay in permanent housing.
 In 2008, the program was expanded to connect public housing authorities in communities across the country with local medical centers so that they can work together to end Veteran homelessness.